-The District maintains three deposit accounts at a financial institution.
-As of June 30, 2020, and 2019, the aggregate balance of these three accounts was \$817,806 and \$807,071, respectively.
+The District maintains a deposit account at a financial institution.
+As of June 30, 2021, and 2020, the aggregate balance of this account was \$771,108 and \$817,806, respectively.
 The balance is not entirely covered by federal depository insurance.
 However, California Government Code requires a financial institution to secure deposits made by state or local governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law.
 The market value of the pledged securities in the collateral pool must be equal at least 110% of the total amount deposited by the public agencies.
 California law also allows financial institutions to secure deposits by pledging first trust deed mortgage notes having value of 150% of the secured public deposits.

-Notes to the Financial Statements For the Year Ended June 30, 2020
+Notes to the Financial Statements For the Year Ended June 30, 2021